by Cynthia M. Johnson, MA

 If you think your child has an emergency, call for medical help right away.

 Caring for Kids—Canadian Paediatric Society

 The College of Family Physicians of Canada

-Last reviewed December 2017 by EBSCO Medical Review Board Kari Kuenn, MD
+Last reviewed July 2021 by EBSCO Medical Review Board Kari Kuenn, MD

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.